tpeterka/moab-workflow/README.md

 ## Running the workflow with MPAS-Ocean and a toy consumer (modify eventually to ROMS)

+Edit the paths in `wilkins-config.yaml` for the producer and consumer tasks for your installation.
+If you edit the source directory `/path_to/moab-workflow/src/mpas-roms` you will need to recompile so that `wilkins-config.yaml` is copied to the install directory.
+Otherwise you can edit the version in the install directory `/path_to/moab-workflow/install/bin/mpas-roms`, but be aware that recompiling will overwrite the install directory with a copy from the source directory.

 ```
-cd $MOAB_WORKFLOW_PATH/bin
-cd mpas-roms
+cd /path_to/compass-baroclinic-test/ocean/baroclinic_channel/10km/default/forward
-./wilkins-run.sh
+/path_to/moab-workflow/install/bin/mpas-roms/wilkins-run.sh
 ```
-Because of a quirk in the way that the MPAS-Ocean I/O works, there needs to be an `output.nc` file on disk, otherwise the program will complain.
-Edit `wilkins-config.yaml` to set `passthru: 1` and `metadata: 0` for the producer and consumer tasks.
+Because of the way NetCDF works, even for memory mode data transfers, there needs to be a valid netCDF file called `output.nc` on disk, otherwise the program will complain.
+For the first execution, set `passthru: 1` and `metadata: 0` for the producer and consumer tasks in `wilkins-config.yaml` so that a file is produced on disk, and then leave it there.
 Alternatively, you may copy the blank netcdf file `blank.nc` from the top level of the moab-workflow repository to the current run directory and rename it to `output.nc`.